spnda/krypton_engine/src/rapi/README.md

 destroyed.
 When the counter reaches 0, the resource behind the handle is destroyed.
 Every created handle holds a pointer to a `ReferenceCounter` object, so that handle copies are respected.

-A possible ref-counted implementation can be found in src/util/include/util/handle.hpp.
+A possible ref-counted implementation can be found in `src/util/include/util/handle.hpp`.
 It uses a `std::shared_ptr` to hold the reference counter over multiple threads.
 It also implements copy and move operations to ensure that ref counts are properly updated.
-The handles have a template argumnet parameter to allow for different types of handles, which are simply separated by a string argument.
+The handles have a template argument parameter to allow for different types of handles, which are simply separated by a string argument and are still fully typesafe.

 ```cpp
 krypton::util::Handle<"Material"> materialHandle;